Qualitative research: Data analysis

 Qualitative researchers have a number of analytic strategies available to them.

 Coding

 In general, coding refers to the act of associating meaningful ideas with the data of interest.
-In the context of qualitative research, interpretative aspects of the coding process are often explicitly recognized, and articulated; coding helps to produce specific words or short phrases believed to be useful abstractions from the data.
+In the context of qualitative research, interpretative aspects of the coding process are often explicitly recognized and articulated; coding helps to produce specific words or short phrases believed to be useful abstractions from the data.

 Pattern thematic analysis

 Data may be sorted into patterns for thematic analyses as the primary basis for organizing and reporting the study findings.

 Content analysis

-According to Krippendorf, "[c]ontent analysis is a research technique for making replicable and valid inference from data to their context" (p.
+According to Krippendorf, "Content analysis is a research technique for making replicable and valid inference from data to their context" (p.
 21).
 It is applied to documents and written and oral communication.
 Content analysis is an important building block in the conceptual analysis of qualitative data.
 It is frequently used in sociology.
-For example content analysis has been applied to research on such diverse aspects of human life as changes in perceptions of race over time and the lifestyles of contractors.
+For example, content analysis has been applied to research on such diverse aspects of human life as changes in perceptions of race over time, the lifestyles of contractors, and even reviews of automobiles.